aks-c/Kukkura/README.md

 (This can also be changed by passing an argument).
 - If you're a Minecraft user, you can load the generated `output.mcfunction` file directly into your game and enjoy your creation without any need for serialization (the reason is that I did this initially with Minecraft in mind, then changed mid-way when I realized it could be used for pretty much any platform, provided one would do the necessary serialization).
 See how [here](https://www.digminecraft.com/game_commands/function_command.php "A tutorial showing how to use mcfunction files in Minecraft.").
-- If you use this program to create content for another platform, you can serialize the `output.json` file.
+- If you use this program to create content for another platform, you have to serialize the `output.json` file.

 ## Contributing